tangentyh/notes-of-tan/docs/backend/java/javaConcurrency.md

    - atomicity — volatile variables do not provide any atomicity, but makes read and write to `long` and `double` atomic
      - [JLS 17.7.
 Non-Atomic Treatment of double and long](https://docs.oracle.com/javase/specs/jls/se8/html/jls-17.html#jls-17.7)
        > For the purposes of the Java programming language memory model, a single write to a non-volatile `long` or `double` value is treated as two separate writes: one to each 32-bit half.
 This can result in a situation where a thread sees the first 32 bits of a 64-bit value from one write, and the second 32 bits from another write.
-   - also `synchronized` — changes visible before a variable is unlocked
+   - also `synchronized` — changes visible before a variable is unlocked; invalidate processor cache when acquiring, flush cache before releasing

 1. `java.util.concurrent.atomic` package — use efficient machine-level instructions to guarantee atomicity without using locks
    - optimistic update — `compareAndSet` method, or use lambda like `accumulateAndGet` method